FiatX/.github/profile/README.md

 ## FiatX

-FiatX is a decentralized onchain fiat P2P on/off-ramp.
+FiatX is a decentralized onchain P2P fiat on/off-ramp protocol.